lesjames/breakpoint/readme.md

 100% fluid in width. `.grid-cell` is the child unit and can be set to either fixed or fluid widths.

+### Helper Functions

+`fluid-cell($col, $available)` calculates a percentage based on how many columns you want against how many columns are available.

+`fixed-cell($col)` calculates a fixed width for grid cells.
+Since this function accounts for border-box padding you should only use this function for sizing `.grid-cell` units.

+`fixed-col($col)` calculates a fixed width for items outside of the grid system.
+This function does not assume border-box sizing and should be applied to elements other than `.grid-cell` units.

 #### IE Support

 `$ie-support` sets the number of columns that vintage IE should use as a layout.
 Since